Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 The story of .tv's value is inseparable from the story of streaming video.
 When VeriSign acquired dotTV Corporation for $45 million in 2001, the dot-com bust had deflated .tv's premium pricing.
 Streaming changed the equation entirely.

-Twitch.tv — launched in 2011, acquired by Amazon for $1 billion in 2014 — is now the 30th most-visited website globally.
-A single .tv website has more monthly active users (~140 million) than Tuvalu has citizens (~11,000) by a factor of 12,700.
+Twitch.tv — launched in 2011, acquired by Amazon for $1 billion in 2014 — is now among the most-visited websites globally.
+A single .tv website has more monthly active users (~140 million) than Tuvalu has citizens (~11,000) by a factor of over 12,000.
 Eurovision.tv, Fox News's foxnews.tv, and Dropout.tv all operate under Tuvalu's country code.
-The streaming era is the reason GoDaddy was willing to pay double VeriSign's rate: "tv" as a brand signal for video content is now worth more than it has ever been.
+The streaming era is consistent with why GoDaddy was willing to pay double VeriSign's rate: "tv" as a brand signal for video content is now worth more than it has ever been.

 The Climate Paradox

 Tuvalu faces an existential irony.
 The nation's highest point is 4.6 meters above sea level.
-The Intergovernmental Panel on Climate Change projects that 95% of Funafuti could be flooded by 2100.
-Tuvalu is investing .tv revenue into the "Future Now Project" — climate adaptation infrastructure and digital preservation of maritime boundaries.
+The Intergovernmental Panel on Climate Change projects that a large share of Funafuti could be flooded by 2100.
+Tuvalu is investing .tv revenue into climate adaptation infrastructure and digital preservation of maritime boundaries.

 .tv, a purely digital asset, may outlive the physical nation that owns it.
 If Tuvalu becomes uninhabitable — a scenario the government is actively planning for — the question of who controls a lucrative ccTLD with no resident population has no precedent in ICANN policy.